Improving the flow and care of patients

 What happens if I am not ready for discharge?

-When the decision has been made to transfer you to another hospital, you and your family or caregiver will be notified.
+If your health care team decides to transfer you to another hospital, you and your family or caregiver will be notified.
 Your care plan and patient history will be shared with your new health care team and the receiving hospital will be ready to provide you with the care you need.

 Island residents with a valid PEI Health Card who are transferred to another hospital will not be required to pay the ambulance transfer fee.